armannphd/Mod-11-challenge/README.md

-Additionally, in lieu of visual calculating the terrestrial days within a Martian year, a function and a for-loop were created to calculate the year based on the data provided.
+Additionally, in lieu of visually calculating the terrestrial days within a Martian year, a function and a for-loop were created to calculate the year based on the data provided.